terascope/kafka-assets/docs/apis/kafka_sender_api.md

 # kafka_sender_api
-This is a [teraslice api](https://terascope.github.io/teraslice/docs/jobs/configuration#apis), which provides an API to send messages to a Kafka topic and can be utilized by any processor, reader or slicer.
+The kafka_sender_api is a [teraslice api](https://terascope.github.io/teraslice/docs/jobs/configuration#apis), which provides the functionality to send messages to a Kafka topic that can be utilized by any processor, reader or slicer.
+It is a high throughput operation that uses [node-rdkafka](https://github.com/Blizzard/node-rdkafka) underneath the hood and is the core of the [kafka_sender](../operations/kafka_sender.md).
+It contains the same behavior, functionality, and configuration properties of the kafka_sender.

- The `kafka_sender_api` will provide an [api factory](https://terascope.github.io/teraslice/docs/packages/job-components/api/classes/apifactory), which is a singleton that can create, cache and manage multiple kafka senders that can be accessed in any operation through the `getAPI` method on the operation.
+ The `kafka_sender_api` provides an [api factory](https://terascope.github.io/teraslice/docs/packages/job-components/api/classes/apifactory), which is a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern) that can create, cache and manage multiple kafka senders.
+These api functions can then be accessed in any operation through the `getAPI` method.

-This api is the core of the [kafka_sender](../operations/kafka_sender.md).
-This contains all the same behavior, functionality and configuration of that reader

-This is a high throughput operation and uses [node-rdkafka](https://github.com/Blizzard/node-rdkafka) underneath the hood.

-For this sender to function properly, you will need a running kafka cluster and configure this job with the correct topic and producer configurations.

 ## Usage

-### Send data to topic, use key and time from fields on record
-In this example, the kafka_sender will send data to the kafka-test-sender topic using the uuid field of the record.
-It will also annotate the kafka record timestamp metadata with the date specified on the created field on the record.

-## Usage
 ### Example Processor using a kafka sender API
-This is an example of a custom sender using the kafka_sender_api to ship data to a topic.
+This is an example of a custom sender using the kafka_sender_api to send data to a topic.

 Example Job